HoSiewKhui/Modern-Chinese-Proverbs/Articles/mang-ren-lun-se.md

 ________________________________________

 🌿 **About the Author:**
-何小驹（Hé Xiǎojū / Ho Siew Khui）is a writer and creator of modern phrases,
+ Ho Siew Khui 何小驹 (Hé Xiǎojū) is a writer and creator of modern phrases,
 with a passion for the nuance and elegance of Chinese language, culture, and tradition.
 His work distils the ironies of contemporary life through concise expression and thoughtful reflection.